sporto/elm-tutorial/en/08-edit/04-commands.md

-> This page covers Elm 0.17
+> This page covers Elm 0.18

 # Players Commands

-Next let's create tasks and commands to save an updated player through our API.
+Next let's create the command to updated the player through our API.

 In __src/Players/Commands.elm__ add: